 This intensive, specially designed Academic Intervention course is designed to assist students who are still in need of additional support, as evidenced by academic performance in English 9.
-Placement in this course is based on multiple indicators that reveal individuals continue to read below proficiency, as indicated by teacher recommendation, performance on literacy assessments, and performance in 9th grade.
+Placement in this course is based on multiple indicators, including teacher recommendations, literacy assessment results, and overall academic performance.
 The program directly addresses individual needs through adaptive and instructional software, high-interest literature, and direct instruction in reading and writing skills.
 The curriculum also integrates the central understandings and required projects for English 10.
-For the final assessment, students develop a year-end writing portfolio compiling their best work and reflecting on the year.
+For the final assessment, students will write a New York State ELA Regents-style source-based argument essay.
 NCAA approved course